craftcms/commerce/docs/add-to-cart.md

 - Allowed a customer to choose an option called 'engraving' with 2 prepared values.
 - Allowed a customer to choose an option called 'giftwrap' with 2 prepared values.

 >{Warning} The options and notes param data is not validated.
 A user could submit any data.
-If you need to validate the options, use the [beforeAddToCart](https://craftcommerce.com/docs/events-reference#commerce_cart.onbeforeaddtocart) event.
+Use front-end validation.

 Once the order is complete, the notes and options can be found in the View Order screen.